laravel/docs/upgrade.md

 #### The `random` Method

-The `random` method now returns a new Collection instance regardless of the argument passed into the method.
-Previously, this method would return a single object instance if `1` was passed to the method.
+Calling `$collection->random(1)` will now return a new Collection instance with one item.
+Previously, this would return a single object directly.
+This method will now only return a single object if no arguments are supplied.

 ### Container